Key Takeaways

 - The inability to tailor the displayed content means that every mechanic, regardless of its relevance, consistently appears.
 This can overwhelm players, especially during high-intensity situations.

-In summary, while these UI changes were conceived to make content creation easier for developers and reduce the reliance on external add-ons, the result has been mixed.
+These UI changes were conceived to make content creation easier for developers and reduce the reliance on external add-ons, the result has been mixed.
 Users are left hoping for future updates to address these usability concerns without compromising the game's challenging nature.

 Current State and Future of UI Add-ons